Brockton High School (Toronto): Closure and aftermath

 By June 1995, the school was scheduled to close due to declining enrollment.
 Brockton was scheduled to close in the fall of 1995, with the campus converted into Ursula Franklin Academy, an academic school.
 Ursula Franklin Academy was scheduled to move into a new campus by September 2002.

 Brockton served as the TDSB's Aboriginal Education Centre and the Caring and Safe Schools Brockton programs, and was leased out to several tenants.
-By July 2007, the Royal Conservatory of Music temporarily moved into the former Brockton building as the site had renovations.
+By July 2007, the Royal Conservatory of Music's bookstore temporarily moved into the former Brockton building as the site had renovations.
 In October 2006, FoodShare, a non-profit community food security organization founded in 1985, also moved into the building, sharing space with the conservatory.
 At one point, the Conseil scolaire Viamonde leased Brockton to house its students from the overcrowded Le Collège français until it bought West Toronto Collegiate Institute in 2011.